 “The object of this prayer is that we may carry out our whole duty, after becoming acquainted with the truth, while we are on our journey to thy Sacred Seat.
 This is our pilgrimage, not of one, not selfishly, not alone, but the whole of humanity.
 For the sacred seat is not the Brahmanical heaven of Indra, nor the Christian selfish heaven acquired without merit while the meritorious suffer the pains of hell.
 It is that place where all meet, where alone all are one.
 It is when and where the three great sounds of the first word of the prayer merge into one soundless sound.
 This is the only proper prayer, the sole saving aspiration.“

 Om bhur bhuva swaha

 Bhargo devasya dhimahi

 Dhiyo yonah prachodayat

-Similarly to all other mantras mentioned here, the words of Gayatri are symbolic and have different meanings.
-Below are a few of its different interpretations:
+Similarly to all other mantras mentioned here, its words are symbolic and have different meanings.
+Below are some of the different interpretations:

 1) “Let us meditate on the light of the sun which represents God, and may our thoughts be inspired by that divine light.”